tysonpaul89/django-snowflake-sqlalchemy/README.md

 # django-snowflake-sqlalchemy

-This is an example django application that uses snowflake database with SqlAlchemy library.
+An example Django application that uses snowflake database  using SqlAlchemy library.

 ## Project Setup